rbricardo/trusty-challenge/README.md

 $ git clone git@github.com:alexgurr/botty.git
 ```

-After clone this project, we need to run it localy
+After clone this project, we need to run it localy:

 ```shell
 $ yarn install && yarn start
 ```

-Botty will run on port 4001, so go to _src/config.js_ and replace:
+Botty will run on port 4001, then find _src/config.js_ and replace:
 <br>
 <br>
 ```diff